State pensions for public workers in Florida could be boosted under new legislation

 BENEFITS Retirement benefits are based on (1) average final earnings, (2) years of service, and (3) a benefit formula.
 Public safety officers can retire after 20 years of creditable service (or after 10 years at age 55).
 Overtime and unused leave do not increase retirement benefits.
 After 20 years of service, public safety officers are eligible to receive a retirement benefit equaling 60% of their monthly earnings.
 Retirement benefits are not automatically adjusted annually for cost – of – living changes.
 Retirees have not received a COLA since 2001.

 DISABILITY Service-related disability benefits provided by the plan cannot exceed 65% of current monthly earnings.
 Non-service benefits cannot exceed 50% of monthly earnings, with reductions for Social Security benefits, Workers Compensation, or other earned income.
 The Fort Lauderdale Police and Firefighters’ Retirement System was established by City Ordinance and became effective January 3, 1973.
-As of 9-30-2018, the pension fund assets totaled $905 million.
+As of 9-30-2021, the pension fund assets totaled $1.1 billion.

 For more information, see the Annual Report Newsletter